 Yesterday was a Monday, from start to finish.
 You know everything is going to be extra challenging when you drop off your child with cortical visual impairment (CVI) at school and learn that his paraprofessional is out that day.
 We all have our emergencies, and it was her turn.
 Children with CVI rely on predictability and routine, especially when it comes to their people.
-A day of multiple transitions is not an easy prospect.
+A day of multiple people and transitions is not an easy prospect.
 It turned out that the unexpected day provided an unexpected opportunity for his teacher to see my son’s CVI.

 Parents of children with CVI talk a lot about how our kids are unable to recognize us.
-We offer ourselves as examples to underscore difficulty with faces (Roman) when it comes to looking at a face, let alone visually recognizing someone; and the particular difficulty of recognizing the person who should be the most recognizable in your child’s life, but is not.
+We offer up ourselves as examples to underscore difficulty with faces (Roman) when it comes to looking at a face, let alone visually recognizing somebody; and the particular difficulty of recognizing the person who should be the most recognizable in your child’s life, but is not.

 In her presentations on CVI and the CVI Range, CVI Teacher Ellen Mazel includes a story about this topic.
 She will often invite a parent for an unanticipated visit to their child’s classroom.
 Doing this helps her assess the impact of the CVI characteristic of complexity (Roman), difficulty with faces.
 By doing this, teachers can also see for themselves how hard facial recognition can be for a student with CVI.